2giosangmitom/nightfall.nvim/.github/README.md

 ## 🤝 Contributing

-Join the Nightfall.nvim community and contribute to this ever-evolving colorscheme!
+Join the Nightfall.nvim community!
 Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for details.